-This dashboard report is an at-a-glance informational resource on utilization and performance of the adult homeless services system launched Oct.
+This dashboard is an at-a-glance informational resource on utilization and performance of the single adult homeless services system launched Oct.
 1, 2017.
 The countywide system is focused on housing outcomes, with coordinated entry as a gateway to services.
-Although the adult homeless services system is a countywide effort, this dashboard primarily targets services and outcomes within the City of Boulder.
-For countywide information, visit Homeless Solutions for Boulder County.
-More information on terms and services featured in the dashboard can be found by hovering over text and graphics and visiting the ‘?’ page for definitions and extra context.
-For more information on homelessness programs and strategies, visit https://bouldercolorado.gov/guide/homelessness-boulder.

 Coordinated Entry: In Boulder County, people experiencing homelessness can access services and housing resources through Coordinated Entry.
 Coordinated Entry is a short screening, during which people are asked questions to determine their needs and match them with services.
 During the Coordinated Entry process, people are also assessed for possible Diversion and Reunification Services.
 If a person’s homelessness can be immediately resolved, the Diversion Specialist can provide financial (e.g., bus passes, car repairs, etc.) or non-financial (e.g., landlord discussions or conversations with long-term treatment facilities) assistance to make that happen.

-Housing-Focused Shelter: Facilitates housing for individuals who have significant barriers to housing (disabling conditions, long-term homelessness, etc.) by providing overnight sheltering and wrap-around services on an extended basis with the goal of connecting these individuals to long term housing and supportive services.
-Those participating in HFS can remain at Boulder Shelter for the Homeless (BSH) until they have been successfully, permanently housed if they are also participating in the Reserved Bed program.
+Housing-Focused Shelter: Facilitates housing for individuals who have significant barriers to housing (disabling conditions, long-term homelessness, etc.) by providing overnight sheltering and wrap-around services on an extended basis.
+Those participating in HFS can remain at All Roads Shelter until they have been successfully, permanently housed if they are also participating in the Reserved Bed program.

 HFS case management focuses on connecting people experiencing homelessness with supportive housing, aiding in housing searches, and transitioning clients to permanent supportive housing programs.

-Reserved Bed Program: Boulder Shelter for the Homeless (BSH) prioritizes available beds for participants of the Reserved Bed program.
-Program participants agree to staying consistently at BSH, upholding codes of conduct, and arranging with the shelter when they cannot stay at BSH for an evening.
-While there are currently few requirements for the Reserved Bed program, the goal of having people use the program is that consistent stays at the shelter will put them in frequent contact with case managers and resource connectors, thereby increasing their likelihood of engagement with exit-focused resources.
+Reserved Bed Program: Individuals do have to engage in services to remain eligible for a reserved bed.
+All Roads Shelter prioritizes available beds for participants of the Reserved Bed program.
+Program participants agree to staying consistently at All Roads, upholding codes of conduct, and arranging with the shelter when they cannot stay at All Roads for an evening.
+The program requirements are intentionally minimal, designed to reduce barriers to participation while still encouraging consistency and accountability.
+The goal of having people use the program is that consistent stays at the shelter will put them in frequent contact with case managers and resource connectors, thereby increasing their likelihood of engagement with exit-focused resources.

 Navigation Services: This program provides short-term support for lower-needs individuals who require limited assistance to get back into permanent housing.
 Individuals using this program work with a case manager to develop a housing plan and can receive mediation support, financial assistance, legal assistance, assistance reunifying with support networks, and links to county and other community programs as needed.
 Overnight sleeping space is also available to qualified Navigation participants who need a place to stay in the short term.

 Clients are screened as likely to need Navigation Services through the Coordinated Entry screening process when they do not self-report a disabling condition.
-Boulder Shelter for the Homeless (BSH) works off individually tailored case plans and a person who was screened as likely needing Navigation Services may or may not receive short-term services, depending on their acuity of need.
+All Roads Shelter works off individually tailored case plans and a person who was screened as likely needing Navigation Services may or may not receive short-term services, depending on their acuity of need.

 The most frequent exits from homelessness under a Navigation program are reunification with support systems or connection to long-term or treatment service programs.